Customs and Values

 "I could name 11 colleagues whose accomplishments would exceed those of our cricket 11.
 They haven't been entertaining people.
 They have been saving lives."

-Perhaps the best way to think about the tall-poppy syndrome is that it reflects the diversity of values in a multicultural society.
+One way to think about the tall-poppy syndrome is that it reflects the diversity of values in a multicultural society.
 As long as a diversity of values exists, there will always be people criticizing those icons that are held up as the "model" that Australians should aspire to be like.
 The more diverse the society, and the less the sense of community, the more critical it will be to its "icons."
 Admitedly, America is also a diverse society yet celebrates its icons.
-The difference is that America has an over-riding ethic of patriotism that sees individual success as a positive relfection upon the nation.
+The difference is that America has an over-riding ethic of patriotism that sees individual success as a positive reflection upon the nation.

 A good example of cultural diversity leading to criticism can be seen in the 20 years of attacks upon Paul Hogan after he released his movie Crocodile Dundee.
 After being released in 1986, Crocodile Dundee went on to become the most successful Australian movie in history.
 Wildlife documentary makers such as Steve Irwin subsequently traded on the crocodile image to push into the American market, and tourists from all over the world travelled to Australia to experience the friendly culture and beautiful environment.
 Qantas alone had to increase their number of San Francisco to Sydney flights from 25 per week to 40 per week.